KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 ### Attacking the developer

-What if an SDK gets modified as you download it using the person-in-the-middle attack, and inserts malicious code that breaks the user’s trust?
+What if an SDK gets modified as you download it using a person-in-the-middle attack, and inserts malicious code that breaks the user’s trust?
 Let’s take the iCloud phishing popup as an example, how hard would it be to use apps from other app developers to steal passwords from the user for you, and send them to your remote server?

 In the video below you can see a sample iOS app that shows a mapview.
 After downloading and adding the AWS SDK to the project, you can see how malicious code is being executed, in this case an iCloud phishing popup is shown and the cleartext iCloud password can be accessed and send to any remote server.